Gurmitsc/ai-coeliac-support/README.md

-About this project
-An open-source exploration of how AI can responsibly support people living with coeliac disease through trusted health information and safe guidance.

-Getting Started

 # AI for Coeliac Disease Support
 Exploring how AI can responsibly support people living with coeliac disease through trusted information and community-driven tools.

+## About This Project
+An open-source exploration of how AI can responsibly support people living with coeliac disease through trusted health information and safe guidance.

+## Getting Started
+This repository currently focuses on documentation and prompt design rather than a full software implementation.

+To explore the project:

+- Review the prompt examples in the `/prompts` directory
+- Explore trusted information sources listed in `/sources`
+- Read the project vision and roadmap for future development

+Future work may include prototype AI assistants, datasets of trusted guidance, and collaborations with health organisations.

 ## Overview
 This open-source project explores how artificial intelligence can responsibly support people living with coeliac disease by improving access to trusted health information and reducing misinformation.